Nebulas Price Tops $0.31 on Major Exchanges (NAS)

 Buying and Selling Nebulas

-It is usually not possible to buy alternative cryptocurrencies such as Nebulas directly using U.S. dollars.
-Investors seeking to trade Nebulas should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as Nebulas directly using U.S. dollars.
+Investors seeking to acquire Nebulas should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Nebulas using one of the aforementioned exchanges.

 Receive News & Updates for Nebulas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Nebulas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.